-Gartner has suggested the mobile payment market will strengthen over the next five years.
+The technology research company, Gartner, has suggested the mobile payment market will strengthen over the next 5 years.

-Research from Gartner suggested global m-payment customers will rise from 200.8 million in 2012 to an impressive 245.2 million this year.
+And it is suggested that global m-payment customers will rise from 200.8 million in 2012 to an impressive 245.2 million this year.

 It is also anticipated that western European m-payment transactions will increase from $19 billion (£12bn) last year to as much as $29 billion (£18.5bn) in 2013.